I didn’t hit rock bottom.

 I tried moderation.

-It turns out that when you have to think that hard about something, it’s probably not working.
+When you have to think that hard about something, it’s usually a sign that it isn’t working.

 And that freed up so much space to actually live.